datanav/docs/technical/superoffice-zendesk.rst

 SuperOffice Person to Zendesk Users
 -----------------------------------
-Before any synchronization can take place, a link between a SuperOffice Person and a Zendesk Users must be established.

-A new Zendesk Users will be created from a SuperOffice Person if it is connected to a SuperOffice Ticket that is synchronized into Zendesk.
+Every SuperOffice Person will be synchronized with a Zendesk Users.

+If a matching Zendesk Users already exists, the SuperOffice Person will be merged with the existing one.
+If no matching Zendesk Users is found, a new Zendesk Users will be created.

 A SuperOffice Person will merge with a Zendesk Users if one of the following property combinations match: